-Although the 2004 show was very successful it had become clear that a single show with fewer plays would be more manageable, however, a reduction in the number of shows would have meant less opportunities for writers.
-With this in mind and inspired by his own phones ability to shoot about one minute of video, Steve approached long time colleague and fellow Director Rose Burnett Bonczek at Brooklyn College in New York to see if she would host a New York One Minute Play festival under the Gi60 name and record the entire event on Video.
-The plan would be to each present 50 one minute plays, record them and then upload them to a website for viewing and download by writers, friends, family and the public.
+It had become clear that a single show with fewer plays would be more manageable, however, a reduction in the number of shows would have meant less opportunities for writers.
+With this in mind, and inspired by his own phones ability to shoot one minute of video (in 2004!), Steve approached long time colleague and fellow director Rose Burnett Bonczek at Brooklyn College to see if she would host a One Minute Theatre Festival in New York under the Gi60 name, and film the event.
+The plan was to each present 50 one minute plays, record them and then upload to a website for viewing and download by writers, friends, family and the public.
 In 2005, Gi60 International was born, and both UK and US festivals were a massive success.
 A site was created to upload and view the videos of the plays, beating the official launch of You Tube by five months!

-Gi60 is always evolving and their have been a number of things have changed since the first International Gi60 in 2005, however, the key elements that make Gi60 so distinctive, successful and emulated remain the same.
+Gi60 is always evolving, however, the key elements that make Gi60 so distinctive, successful and emulated remain the same.

 - Gi60 is free to enter and there is no fee for participating

-- All our cast, crew and supporters give their time voluntarily
+- All Gi60 participants and supporters give their time voluntarily

 - All plays are recorded and made available on line